 Tesla Model 3 Performance Lease UK

-This model is the most premium of the various model 3s and the price reflects that.
-However, with the loveelectric salary sacrifice scheme you could get a Model 3 Performance for as little as £415 a month.
-Sign up here to see how much you could save each month!
+This model is the most premium of the various Model 3s and the price reflects that.
+However, with the loveelectric salary sacrifice scheme you could get a Model 3 Performance for up to 60% off.
+Sign up here to see how much you could save each month.

 5. Skoda Enyaq